-Interlibrary Loan (ILL) Services are an attempt to connect students and faculty with information that we do not have within our own collection and so that our Library might aid you in filling that information need.
+Interlibrary Loan (ILL) Services can connect students and faculty with information not held in our own collection.
 In some instances there may be restrictions placed on borrowed materials (e.g. textbooks or fragile materials may be designated as "in-library use" only).
 If you have questions or need assistance requesting an item, please call the Reference Desk (563) 333-6245, or the ILL Department (563) 333-6467.

 Click to view the question.